dahak-metagenomics/dahak-taco/docs/walkthrus/readfilt.md

 * Assess the quality of the post-filtered reads (fastqc)

+* Interleave post-filtered reads (khmer)

-This workflow specifically covers the use of taco.
+This workflow covers the use of taco to run the workflow.

 See the [walkthroughs dir of the dahak repo](https://github.com/dahak-metagenomics/dahak/tree/master/workflows/read_filtering) for the original shell-based walkthrough.